 Q. How is the shift toward electric and software-defined vehicles changing the role of automotive lighting, and how is Neolite responding to this transformation?

-A. The Pune plant is strategically located, close to key customers in western India, including Tata Motors and MG Motor India, to whom we already supply EV programs.
+A. The Pune plant is strategically located, close to our key customers in western India, including Tata Motors and MG Motor India, to whom we already supply for their EV vehicles.
 It is a state-of-the-art facility built to Industry 4.0 standards, enabling higher efficiency, better quality, and greater flexibility.
 The plant currently has a capacity of 2.72 million units annually, with the potential to double.
 This expansion strengthens our presence in a key automotive hub and enhances our ability to meet growing demand across both automotive and EV segments.

 Q. What new capabilities or technologies have been introduced at the Pune facility that set it apart from your other plants?